amalgama-digital/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 | from_height | int32 | Start height.
 Required |
 | to_height | int32 | End height.
 Required |

-The function returns a `GetBlockUpdatesRangeResponse` array containing `BlockchainUpdated` messages.
+The function returns a `GetBlockUpdatesRangeResponse` array that contains `BlockchainUpdated` messages.
 If the specified end height is greater than the current blockchain height, the function returns a response only when the blockchain height reaches the specified end height.
 Below the current height, block append messages are provided; at the current height, any event messages may appear.

 ## Event Format